quadient/unece-units/README.md

 standard is located on https://unece.org/sites/default/files/2023-10/Rec20_Rev6e_2009.pdf.

 Also the Excel files and the PDF explaining the data in the standard are located in the `python/src/files` folder.

+# Known issues

+The `pint` library does reduce the units and this could cause some unexpected behaviour where units get reduced, see https://github.com/hgrecco/pint/issues/551.
+For example `N * m / m` is reduced to `N`.

+The input excel for rec.
+20 standard contains a lot of bugs, inconsistencies and typos and we are trying to correct them, but it could be not perfect.